Planet Blue is what we call U-M's commitment to sustainability. It’s everyone’s responsibility — from the individual to the institution.

 Sustainability is a mindset and framework for ensuring that current and future generations have equitable access to the resources for a full and vibrant life without the exploitation of people, society or the environment.

-In research, advocacy, operations, and other related efforts at the University of Michigan, we strive to protect our planet’s life-support systems so that future generations can thrive.
+In research, advocacy, operations, and other related efforts, the University of Michigan strives to protect our planet’s life-support systems so that future generations can thrive.

 Sustainability efforts are inherently interdisciplinary, drawing from the natural, social, and health sciences; the humanities; from professions such as engineering, public health, and social work; from the social and business sectors; from local communities, and all levels of government.

 The highly complex environmental problems we face today can only be tackled through these highly-integrated approaches in order to make a lasting positive impact in our communities and worldwide.

 Planet Blue is not a formal U-M department or unit, but a broad network of schools, colleges, units and programs working together to advance climate action and environmentalism.
 The Planet Blue brand enables the university community to come together around a range of sustainability efforts and initiatives.
 It also allows various U-M sustainability efforts—across academia, campus involvement, administration, and operations—to speak with a common, cohesive voice.

 The University of Michigan’s sustainability performance is recognized with a Gold rating by the international Sustainability Tracking, Assessment & Rating System.Read the report

 U-M is one of 137 institutions earning a Gold STARS rating, and among more than 900 colleges and universities around the globe using the STARS reporting tool.

 Developed by the Association for the Advancement of Sustainability in Higher Education, STARS uses a self-reporting framework to benchmark sustainability efforts in the areas of academics, engagement, operations, planning and administration and innovation.

 Featured units in our sustainability ecosystem